 Conversion rate optimization is the process of enhancing your company’s website to increase the number of leads you generate.
 There are a number of ways to achieve this, including:

-- Conducting A/B testing on your existing pages to find out what is and — maybe more importantly — isn’t working.
+- Testing and experimentation: You can conduct A/B testing on your existing pages to find out what is and — maybe more importantly — isn’t working.

-- Building automated workflows that trigger emails and other outreach strategies based on recorded user behavior across all of your digital channels.
+- Automation: Automated workflows can trigger emails and other outreach strategies based on recorded user behavior across all of your digital channels.

-- Enhancing pay-per-click campaigns to more effectively move prospects through the sales funnel.
+- Paid campaign design: Build and enhance pay-per-click campaigns to more effectively move prospects through the sales funnel.

-- Aligning your social media strategy with your sales goals for a more cohesive approach.
+- Alignment: Conversion rates don’t just exist on your website.
+Align your social media strategy with your sales goals for a more cohesive approach.

-The strategy and the exact path you’ll take to boost your conversion rates may vary, but the ultimate goal is the same for every team: driving qualified leads, increasing revenue and acquisition costs.
-Thus, doing more with less — all while laying down the foundation for long-term, sustainable growth.
+The strategy and the exact path you’ll take to boost your conversion rates may vary, but the ultimate goal is the same for every team: driving qualified leads, increasing revenue and lowering acquisition costs.
+That’s how you do more with less — all while laying down the foundation for long-term, sustainable growth.